Magayaga/MicroScript/README.md

 ## Examples
 ### "Hello, World!" program
-The following shows how a **"Hello, World!"** program is written in MicroScript programming language:
+The following shows how a **"Hello, World!"** program is written in the MicroScript programming language:

 ```js
 // "Hello, World!" program using MicroScript